-Australia Best selling cars ranking in the first sixth months of the 2017 was again led by the Toyota Hilux, confirming the great score reported last year, ahead of the other pick up, the Ford Ranger, while top sedan are declining.
+Australia Best selling cars ranking in the first eight months of the 2017 was again led by the Toyota Hilux, confirming the great score reported last year, ahead of the other pick up, the Ford Ranger, while top sedan are declining.

 Australia Best selling cars 2016 was the Toyota Hilux, emerged on top thanks to he last quarter rush, overtaking the traditional leader, the Toyota Corolla and the emerging compact Hyundai i30.
 Ford Ranger in fourth.

 Australian Auto Sales in March shy.
 Reporting a little lost the market has broken the winning series after 15 months.
 Hyundai defended the third place doubling sales of the i30, jumped on top of models ranking.

 Australia auto industry in 2016 starts growing again albeit falling commodities prices.
 Mazda roars hitting the record share with the Mazda3 leader in the models list.
 Toyota and Holden starter slow while Nissan fast.

 Australian new vehicle market keeps the pace in July and August and a new all time record is now in the air following 8 months of growth.
 Hyundai outpaced Holden in the podium while Ford sales were down.

 Australia Cars Market in June hits the new all time best at 125.850 units while the signage of a strategic agreement between Australian and Chinese government will open doors to Chinese brands invasion.
 Hyundai i30 was the new best-selling model.